Skip to main content

 Audit logs

-Every dashboard and API action is logged with correlation_id, principal (user / API key), timestamp, action, and resource.
-Audit logs are retained for 90 days by default and can be exported via the Dashboard or GET /v1/audit-logs (on Enterprise plans).
+Every dashboard and SDK action is logged with correlation_id, principal (user / API key), timestamp, action, and resource.
+Audit logs are retained for 90 days by default and can be exported from the Dashboard (on Enterprise plans).

 Reporting a vulnerability